CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Fluid_Encapsulator.md

 #### Removal

-The follow script will remove all Bottler recipes that output a Honey Bottle.
+The following script will remove all Bottler recipes that output a Honey Bottle.

 ```zenscript
 // <recipetype:thermal:bottler>.removeRecipe(IItemStack... output);